cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_best_practices.md

 ## Unit, Functional and Integration Testing

 Total Test supports developers to create, execute and automate unit, functional and integration tests.
-To make it very simple and understandable, from a technical point of view, the difference between unit and functional test is that a unit test virtualizes all external calls while a functional test runs live
+To make it very simple and understandable, from a technical point of view, the difference between unit and functional test is that a unit test virtualizes all external calls while a functional test runs using live data

 *-* **Unit test** – executing a test case of a program in isolation where all external calls (Files, DB2, sub programs CICS/IMS apis) are virtualized / stubbed out by the test case.
 * **Functional test** – executing a test case of a program in a live environment with live data.